 Unbeknown to many people, there are a number of awesome calculators and references online that can helps us meet our health and fitness goals, whether that’s losing weight, gaining weight, or calculating repetition ranges with different exercises.
-Today I want to share a few of the most popular ones and the ones I have found most useful.
+Today I want to share a few of the most popular ones and the ones I have personally found most helpful.
 My goal for this post is to make you aware of some of the free resources out there and to serve as a reference.
-Let me know your personal favorites down below and I may even update this post to include them.
+Let me know your personal favorites down below and I may update this post to include them.

 Body Mass Index (BMI)